tests-always-included/buffer-serializer/README.md

 * Date without milliseconds: "T" UInt32BE UInt16BE
     * UInt32BE: Unix time from the Date object (seconds)

-Custom objects are encoded slightly differently
+Custom objects are encoded slightly differently.

 * Custom object: "z" size name data
     * size: size of the name string (see below)